aarhank/Periculum-API/README.md

     /search?search=other
 ```

-You can also directly search for what you are looking for like -
+### You can also directly search for what you are looking for like:

 **Request:**
 ```